SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/README.md

 # FSE-2014-ConceptCloud

-This is the repository for the tool ConceptCloud which is a tagcloud browser for software archives such as Git and SVN repositories.

-***

 This repository contains information related to the tool ConceptCloud presented Foundations of Software Engineering, 2014.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2661676).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project: